Anchorage Office Mine Permitting & Mineral Property Mgmt

 Mining claims may be located by what is know as aliquot part legal description, which is meridian, township, range, section, quarter section, and if applicable quarter-quarter section.
 These claims are known as MTRSC locations, and they are generally located using GPS latitude and longitude coordinates.
 A quarter section location is typically about 160 acres in size, and a quarter-quarter section location is typically 40 acres in size.
 Rent for the larger size is always four times greater.

 Upon processing a new location, the state may classify the location as a leasehold location (explained below).
 Prior to discovery, a locator may also locate a prospecting site which grants exclusive prospecting rights for a term of two years, and exclusive right to convert to a claim upon discovery (explained below).
-You may download a prospecting site certificate here.
+You may download a prospecting site certificate here (PDF).
 A discovery is required in order to stake a valid mining claim or leasehold location.
 A discovery means that locatable minerals have been found and the evidence is of such a character that an ordinarily prudent person would be justified in expending further time, labor and money upon the property with a reasonable expectation of developing a paying mine.

 The primary difference between a mining claim and a leasehold location is that a mining claim gives an owner an immediate property right to mine a mineral deposit whereas a leasehold location must be converted into an upland mining lease before mining operations can begin.
 State lands are designated for leasehold location only if there may be other valuable resources present or if the surface has already been leased or sold for other uses.
 Converting a leasehold location to a lease is done to mitigate other resource use conflicts that may exist, and to provide for exclusive mineral title from other competing mineral locators.
 A mining lease will likely contain stipulations to reduce or resolve potential conflicts between mining and competing resource uses.
-The fee to apply for a lease is $250, and processing takes about three months.
+There are fees to apply for a lease and processing takes about three months.
 Further information about converting a claim or claims to an upland mining lease is available from the factsheet.
+(PDF)